gioui-plugins/gio-plugins/pushnotification/README.md

 ## Before you start

-Android: you need to create a Firebase project and download the `google-services.json` file, and set `Config` based on `google-services.json` information.
+- **Android**: you need to create a Firebase project and download the `google-services.json` file, and set `Config` based on
+  `google-services.json` information.

-macOS/iOS: you need to create a Provisioning Profile with Push Notifications capability and use `gogio` with the same profile.
+- **macOS/iOS**: you need to create a Provisioning Profile with Push Notifications capability and use `gogio` with the same profile.

-WebAssembly: you need to register a service worker and need to use HTTPS to serve your web app.
+- **WebAssembly**: you need to register a service worker and need to use HTTPS to serve your web app.
 You also need to generate a `VAPID` and provide it in the Config.
 The Service Worker expect the data (which is pushed by the server) to be in "Declarative Web Push Format" (see https://notifications.spec.whatwg.org/#dictdef-notificationoptions).

-Windows: you need to bundle it as MSIX and register it in Azure platform and pray for the best.
-It might not work.
+- **Windows**: you need to bundle it as MSIX and register it in Azure platform and pray for the best.
+I recommend using AdvancedInstaller Express, which is free and easier to use (you don't need to download Windows SDK).
+However, you can also use Visual Studio to build it.
+On Azure you create one "App Registry" and the same on Partner Center.

 ## Usage